queenisabaer/isbaner-vineyard/README.md

 ## Design

 -   **Imagery:**
 All photos were taken by the owners within the last years and were provided for the project.
 They reflect the daily reality on the vineyard with all of its beauty.
 -   **Colour Scheme:**
 The color scheme should match the vineyard theme and the fact that sandstone is mined in the region, which is also used in the garden.
 Therefore, with the pipette function on [coloors.co](https://coolors.co/), green and brown shades were chosen, which were taken from the photograph of the background image at contact.html.
 Since green also dominates in the vineyard, the shade #295900 has become the primary color.
 The brown shades set accents primarily as a background for buttons and text fields.
 ![Color palette](assets/images/readme/grapes-coloors-palette.png)
 -   **Typography:**
+The font [Nobile](https://fonts.google.com/specimen/Nobile?query=nobile) was selected for text content.
+It was important that this font creates a contrast to logo and heading.
+It should therefore be clear, simple and easy to read on all screen sizes.
 Since growing wine is a very old and respected tradition, a handwritten-looking font was chosen as the font for the logo and headings: [Tangerine](https://fonts.google.com/specimen/Tangerine?query=tangerine)
 >
 > Tangerine is a calligraphic typeface inspired by many italic chancery hands from the 16th and 17th centuries. *(Google Fonts)*
 >
-The font [Nobile](https://fonts.google.com/specimen/Nobile?query=nobile) was selected for text content.
-It was important that this font creates a contrast to logo and heading.
-It should therefore be clear, simple and easy to read on all screen sizes.

 ### Wireframes

-- index.html
+### index.html
+For simplicity's sake the logo has been left in the navigation bar.
+In addition, the buttons have been moved to the top left of the images to avoid covering the photos.
 ![Desktop wireframe](assets/images/wireframes/isbaner-vineyard-desktop-index.png)
 ![Mobile wireframe](assets/images/wireframes/isbaner-vineyard-mobile-index.png)

-- about-us.html
+### about-us.html

 ![Desktop wireframe](assets/images/wireframes/isbaner-vineyard-desktop-about-us.png)
 ![Mobile wireframe](assets/images/wireframes/isbaner-vineyard-mobile-about-us.png)

-- gallery.html
+### gallery.html
+The gallery was created without caption.
+This is a feature I would like to integrate in the future.
 ![Desktop wireframe](assets/images/wireframes/isbaner-vineyard-desktop-gallery.png)
 ![Mobile wireframe](assets/images/wireframes/isbaner-vineyard-mobile-gallery.png)